-Of course, there’s no denying that aesthetics have something to do about the pampas pandamonium.
+Of course, there’s no denying that aesthetics have something to do with the pampas pandemonium.
 In an age where sleek, stark minimalism is falling out of trend, we’re slowly but surely beginning to embrace our bold side.
-Dried pampas grass’ fluffy texture feels wonderfully whimsical, but doesn’t deviate too far out of our comfort zones.
+The fluffy texture of dried pampas grass feels wonderfully whimsical, but doesn’t deviate too far out of our comfort zones.

 It’s that perfect mix of minimalism and maximalism that makes dried pampas grass one Instagram trend that’s here to stay.